FreakyPenguin/classroom-test-hwacce/subtask1/README.md

-# Subtask 1: Behavioral Model for Basic Accelerator with PIO Interface
+# Sub-task 1: Basic Accelerator with PIO Interface
 In the first subtask we will start to look at hardware acceleration.
 As a first step we will build a simple behavioral simulator for the accelerator, where we can plug in different parameters for size and performance to experiment what